abbr/BillEase/README.md

 *BillEase* requires following manual processes performed by the service provider:

 1. One-time activities - performed first time as initial setup and update only when information changes thereafter.
-   1. Populate *Organizations* and *Rates*.
+   1. Populate *Accounts* and *Rates*.
-   2. For each *Organization*, create a SharePoint group named after it.
+   2. For each *Account*, create a SharePoint group named after it.
 A prefix is allowed.
-For example, if the organization is called *Marketing*, the corresponding SharePoint group should be called *Billing Group - Marketing*, assuming prefix is *Billing Group -*.
+For example, if the account is called *Marketing*, the corresponding SharePoint group should be called *Billing Group - Marketing*, assuming prefix is *Billing Group -*.
 The prefix has to be consistent.
-Change the group name whenever organization name changes.
+Change the group name whenever account name changes.
-   3. Add client users who are allowed to see charges to an organization to the corresponding group.
+   3. Add client users who are allowed to see charges to an account to the corresponding group.
 2. Recurring activities:
    1. Near the end of each billing cycle, stage meter readings into an Excel spreadsheet with column order matching the *Consumptions* list view.
 Put any one-off charges or credits into the spreadsheet as well.
    2. Select the range of data in Excel and press Ctrl-C to copy.
 Open the *Datasheet View* of *Consumptions* list in Internet Explorer. click the second column (by default *Title*) of the last empty row in the *Datasheet View* marked by asterisk, and press Ctrl-V to paste the data range to the list.
 This completes the bulk loading process.
 Data uploaded can be modified as long as the billing cycle is not closed.